#Gradle & Build Systems

 settings.gradle.kts

 This is the top-level configuration file.
-You don't need to modify this for single-target projects.
+You likely don't need to modify this for single-target projects.
+Later, when we discuss multi-project builds, we will modify this file to add additional modules.

 build.gradle.kts